josephdouce/lezyne-gps-tools/lzm_builder/tools/README.md

 **Visual Grid Planning:**
 - Interactive map interface using Leaflet.js
 - Draw custom polygons to define your area of interest
-- Automatically calculates 25km × 25km grid squares
+ - Automatically calculates 0.20° × 0.20° degree grid boxes
 - Real-time feedback on total area and number of downloads
 - Convex polygon validation to ensure proper coverage